 Starting in September 2012, this 3-year programme consists in a combination of interventions designed to increase both the supply of capital to businesses, and their capacity to deploy that capital effectively.

-CARE2 comprises of an Enterprise Support Team providing advice to businesses seeking capital, as well as an extension of our Loan Guarantee activities and several sector-focused enterprise development projects.
+CARE2 comprises of an Advisory Services Team providing advice to businesses seeking capital, as well as an extension of our Loan Guarantee activities and several sector-focused enterprise development projects.
 This programme will focus heavily on women as one of its priorities is to address gender issues.

 CIC – Kenya Climate Innovation Centre